Lokathor/lokathor.github.io/volatile/README.md

   sort of way.
 It's just *wrong* behavior that's borderline impossible to debug.

 This is why `&VolatileCell<T>` based abstraction crates are all incorrect.
-They have a reference to the MMIO location, and so LLVM is allowed to potentially.
+They have a reference to the MMIO location, and so LLVM is allowed to potentially ruin your day.

 ### Dereferenceable Gaiden: The Uninit Story